 - It’s also humid and muggy, and can sometimes even be rainy depending on the time of year.
 Clothes that are made of quick-drying material are going to fare better and wrinkle less in your bag.

 - It can be pretty breezy in the mornings if you rise early to see the sunrise.
-For this, I’d throw a cool windbreaker in your bag, like this one from Columbia.
+For this, I’d throw a cool windbreaker in your bag, like this one from the North Face.

 - When in doubt, pack two of everything: two suits, two shorts, two sandals – things will get damp from hopping out of the pool, and you’ll want to mix up your wardrobe.
 Luckily, everything you need to pack folds up small, so there’s no reason to stuff your bag full!